rjg184/Multithreaded-Data-Sorter_Server-and-Client/README.md

 ______________

-# IMPLEMENTATION / HOW IT WORKS:
+# Implementation / How It Works:

 **Client (sorter_client.c & sorter_client.h):**
 - Upon receiving the input parameters, the client first connects to the server (via sockets) given the port number and the IP address that is derived from the hostname using the function getaddrinfo().
 The client first traverses through either the current directory or given directory, searching for valid csv files.
 If it finds a valid csv file, it will create a thread and will put the contents of the csv file into a buffer that will be sent to the server.
 It will skip over and ignore any non valid csv file within the searched directory.
 When the client receives the sorted data (it is sent line by line in the form of strings) from the server, it then prints out this data into a single outputted file named "AllFiles-sorted-<fieldname>.csv" in either the output directory provided (if given) or the current directory (if output directory is not given).